 |Car insurance company||Average annual full coverage premium for 16-year-old males||Average annual full coverage premium for 16-year-old females||Overall average annual full coverage premium|

-Note how the insurance premium decreases for 17-year-old drivers in the table below:
+Note how insurance premiums generally decrease for 17-year-old drivers in the table below:

 |Car insurance company||Average annual full coverage premium for 17-year-old males||Average annual full coverage premium for 17-year-old females||Overall average annual full coverage premium|

-These rates reflect the annual average cost for a teen driver added to a parents’ policy, consisting of a total of three drivers and one car.
-These rates were calculated by determining the difference in premium before and after the teen was added.
-The difference in premium represents the amount that the insurance company is charging for the teen.
+These rates reflect the annual average cost for a teen driver added to a parents’ policy, consisting of three total drivers and one car.
+Each rate calculation determined the difference in premium before and after the teen was added, with the difference representing the amount that the insurance company is charging for the teen.

 18- and 19-year-olds on their own policy